- Impressive powertrains, all of them

 Base coupes are equipped with synthetic leather upholstery, a moonroof, power-adjustable front seats, automatic climate controls, keyless ignition, Bluetooth connectivity, navigation, an 8.8-inch infotainment display, automatic emergency braking (that we cover above), and Apple CarPlay compatibility for about $45,000.

 That’s good equipment, including its generously sized touchscreen.
-The 4-Series also gets another point for its plentiful customization options, but we take one back for an Apple CarPlay subscription model that asks owners for more money each year after the first year.
-We land at a 7 out of 10 for features.
+The 4-Series also gets more points for its plentiful customization options, and good warranty, but we take one back for an Apple CarPlay subscription model that asks owners for more money each year after the first year.
+We land at a 8 out of 10 for features.
 (Read more about how we rate cars.)

 Coupes, Gran Coupes, and convertibles are equipped identically in base configuration, and their options largely mirror each other.
 Coupes and Gran Coupes cost mostly the same, convertibles are roughly $8,000 more.
 Adding all-wheel drive adds $2,000 to any body style.